ChimeHQ/Neon/README.md

 [![Platforms][platforms badge]][platforms]

 # Neon
-A Swift library for highlighting, indenting, and querying the structure of language syntax.
+A Swift library for efficient highlighting, indenting, and querying the structure of language syntax.

-Neon is based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/), via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
+Neon has a strong focus on efficiency and flexibility.
+These qualities bring some serious complexity.
+Right now, Neon is a collection of components that can be assembled together as part of a larger text system.
+It does not include a single component that ties everything together.
+I also realize that many people are looking for exactly that.
+But, as you start to develop more sophisticated features, packaging all of your syntax handling into a monolithic object becomes untenable.
+It isn't at all that I'm opposed to doing it.
+It's just difficult to achieve without sacrificing flexibility that keeps Neon generally useful to more types of projets.

 The library is being extracted from the [Chime](https://www.chimehq.com) editor.
-It's a pretty complex system, and pulling it out is something we intend to do over time.
+It's a big system, and pulling it out is something we intend to do over time.

-## Language Parsers

-Tree-sitter uses seperate compiled parsers for each language.
-Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
-It also includes query definitions for those languages.
-This system is compatible with parsers that aren't bundled, but it's a lot more work to use them.

-## Why isn't this wrapped in a View?

-I realize that many people are looking for a view they can just drop into their app to get highlighting.
-But, as you start to develop more sophisticated features, packaging all of your syntax handling into a view can become pretty unweidly.
-A single view would now need its own theme system, LSP integration for semantic tokens, a user preference system for indenation behavior, and that's just what's coming to me off the top of my head.
-It isn't at all that I'm opposed to such a view.
-But, I think keeping things separate will help to make this library more generally useful to more applications.

 ## Why is this so complicated?